The deadline to apply for 2018-2019 has already passed. The 2019-2020 application will be available in May 2019.

 The Connecticut Cultural Heritage Arts Program at the Connecticut Historical Society manages the program in collaboration with the Folk Arts Program at the Massachusetts Cultural Council and independent folklorist Winifred Lambrecht who has a deep knowledge of the folk arts landscape of Rhode Island.
-Primary funding for the program comes from the National Endowment for the Arts, along with the partner organizations.
+Primary funding for the program comes from the National Endowment for the Arts, the Connecticut Office of the Arts/DECD, and other partner organizations.